 As I briefly touched on above Motor Club of America is a company that offers various roadside assistance packages to residents of both the USA & Canada.
 These packages include things like breakdown cover, legal defence, car rental coverage & all that good stuff…

 The company itself was actually founded way back in 1926 & alongside the membership packages, MCA also provides an attached business opportunity through which you can sign up as an “associate” & earn commissions by promoting the packages to others…

 Plus if you happen to recruit other associates into the company who also decide to sell the packages as well you can also earn some commissions from their efforts too since it all operates on a network marketing compensation plan.

-But it’s worth pointing out though that the business opportunity, like the packages, is also restricted to residents of the USA & Canada… So if you reside elsewhere then unfortunately MCA won’t be any good for you (tip: try Wealthy Affiliate instead).
+But it’s worth pointing out though that the business opportunity, like the packages, is also restricted to residents of the USA & Canada… So if you reside elsewhere then, unfortunately, MCA won’t be any good for you (tip: try Commission Academy instead).

 How Does Motor Club of America Work?

 Okay so basically in total Motor Club of America sell 2 roadside assistance membership packages – one costs $9.95/month & the other costs $19.95/month but both come with a double first & last month fee…